 One fine day, he realized that he has a good collection of such pictures and realized that many others would also have a similar collection.
 He thought of presenting these pictures at an exhibition.
 He applied to book the Balgandharva Art Gallery a couple of months back.

 After getting a confirmation from the gallery, he named it as Foodography.
 The main intention of Foodography was to showcase the food culture of Pune.
 It was also to provide a platform for the amateur photographers.

-Subsequently, he met Angad Joshi and shared the idea with him and he loved the idea.
+Subsequently, he met Angad Joshi.
+He shared the idea with him and he loved the idea.
 After 2 months of rigourous preparations, their hard work paid off.
-The result was a successful exhibition with 50 participants and a total of 220 pictures and a footfall of 2000 plus.
+As a result, a successful exhibition with 50 participants and a total of 220 pictures and a footfall of 2000 plus took place.